Kaylaesmith1/ia-state-fair-history/README.md

 ### Features Left to Implement

-- Map on Homepage: I had originally included a Google Map on the homepage, which was ultimately a casualty of media queries that I couldn't get quite right.
-I would like to include a map in the future as it would be a vital reference to have for anyone visiting the Iowa State Fair.
+- Map on Homepage: I had originally included a Google map on the homepage, which was ultimately a casualty of media queries that I couldn't get quite right.
+I would like to include a map in the future as it would be a helpful reference to have for anyone visiting the Iowa State Fair.
 - Embeded video: Another aspect of media that would be beneficial to users would be a YouTube video of some of the Iowa State Fair's events.
 There are a plethora of activities at the Fair and it would be more interactive to show those through video rather than written media.

 ## Testing

-- The website itself was tested on Chrome, Safari and Firefox web browsers.
-It was also designed to be responsive on a range of devices with different widths.
+- The website itself was tested on Chrome, Safari and Firefox web browsers using a laptop computer.
+It was also designed to be responsive on a range of devices, using the Responsive setting on Chrome DevTools to simulate sizes.

   The images on the third page when using Safari on a laptop appear with more spacing than they do using Chrome.
 On this page, too, a slight horizontal scroll is needed on some smaller devices to view the entire image.
 - The social media links in the footer and the two hyperlinks in the history section of the second page were tested and work correctly.
 All open in new tabs.
 - The signup form was tested and, when filled out and submitted correctly, returns a congratulatory message noting that completion was successful.